Ufarufa/dl_and_rl_resource/RL_Rsc.md

   - [Generative Adversarial Networks (GANs) tutorial](http://www.iangoodfellow.com/slides/2016-12-04-NIPS.pdf)
   - [Deep	Reinforcement	Learning through Policy Optimiztion-Jhon schulman](http://people.eecs.berkeley.edu/~pabbeel/nips-tutorial-policy-optimization-Schulman-Abbeel.pdf)
   - [NIPS-KeyNotes Yann Le Cun](https://drive.google.com/file/d/0BxKBnD5y2M8NREZod0tVdW5FLTQ/view)
+    - I made the following main points:
+>1. supervised learning works well if you have lots of labeled data
+>2.
+But it's insufficient if we want machines to learn enough about how the world works to acquire "common sense"
+>3.
+The only way for machines to acquire common sense is to observe the world and act in it, like humans and animals.
+>4.
+To become more intelligent, machines will need to learn predictive models of the world.
+>5.
+Entity RNN is a new model that maintains an estimate of the state of the world from textual descriptions of events.
+>6.
+It is the only model that can solve all 20 of the bAbI tasks with good accuracy.
+>7. predictive world models can be used for intelligent planning and learning by playing out actions sequences and simulating the result without actually affecting the world.
+>8.
+But they also need to learn in a goal-directed fashion.
+This is a plea for model-based reinforcement learning.
+>9.
+Predictive learning can be formulated in an energy-based framework.
+It comes down to learning to predict with uncertainty.
+>10.
+The most promising idea for learning under uncertainty is adversarial training.
+>11. energy-based generative adversarial networks can synthesize high-resolution images.
+>12. adversarial training enables the training of video prediction systems and get around the "blurry prediction" problem of least-square criteria.

 ###Environment
 - [Universe: Measurement and training for AI-openAI](https://tensorflow.blog/2016/12/05/universe-measurement-and-training-for-ai/)